InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 ## Transaction Operations

 The `TransactionOperation` represents operations such as updates, inserts or deleting.
-Multiple operations can be acted at once, being executed sequentially.
+Multiple operations can be queued and then executed sequentially.
 However if an error occurs during one of the operations, all changes will be rolled back.

 ### Atomic Operations